Best Flea Medicine for Cats Without a Vet Prescription

 - No prescription required

-The best OTC flea medicine for cats should be safe, effective, and easy to use, so Advantage XD gets a triple-check.
-This extended-release formula offers up to 60 days of continuous protection from a single dose and goes to work within 30 minutes of applying.
+Advantage XD offers up to 60 days of continuous protection from a single dose and goes to work within 30 minutes.
+It’s safe for indoor and outdoor cats alike and kills fleas on contact.

 Seresto for Cats

-Key Features
+Key Features:

-- Provides long-lasting protection
+- Long-lasting protection

-- Kills fleas on contact
+- Kills fleas and ticks on contact

 - Adjustable and odorless